activeadmin/activeadmin/CONTRIBUTING.md

 Maintainers need to do the following to push out a release:

 * Make sure all pull requests are in and that changelog is current
-* Update `version.rb` file and changelog with new version number
+* Update `VERSION` file and changelog with new version number
 * If it's not a patch level release, create a stable branch for that release, otherwise switch to the stable branch corresponding to the patch release you want to ship: